kirwaboit/rwakiPython/README.md

         fruits = ['apple', 'banana', 'cherry']
         fruits.append("orange")

-- A good example of a famous method is the __init__ function, commonly refferd to then as a the __init__ method.
+- A good example of a famous method is the __init__ function, commonly referred to then as a the __init__ method.
+(The usually refer to this as "dunder init", much in the same way  __main__ is referred to as "dunder main", or __name__ as "dunder name".
+Basically the double undeerscores are refred to as "dunders")

 - Class Variables — Declared inside the class definition (but outside any of the instance methods).
 They are not tied to any particular object of the class, hence shared across all the objects of the class.
 Modifying a class variable affects all objects instance at the same time.

 - Instance Variable — Declared inside the constructor method of class (the __init__ method).
-They are tied to the particular object instance of the class, hence the contents of an instance variable are completely independent from one object instance to the other.
+They are tied to the particular object instance of the class; hence the contents of an instance variable are completely independent from one object instance to the other.

 - A parameter is a variable in a method definition.
 When a method is called, the arguments are the data you pass into the method's parameters.
 Parameter is variable in the declaration of function.
 Argument is the actual value of this variable that gets passed to function.

-- The Example below demonstrates  a class with parameters ,how they are related to arguments and how they are used with instance variables within the class
+- The Example below demonstrates a class with parameters, how they are related to arguments and how they are used with instance variables within the class

         class ExampleClass:
             exampleVar1 = 32  # Class variable